palakhare/palakhare/README.md

 - 💞️ I’m looking to collaborate with projects here
 - 📫 How to reach me at palakkhare1310@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: You know we have more than 700 languages already in this world.....there's soo much more know right!!!
+- ⚡ Fun fact: You know we have more than 700 languages already in this world.....there's soo much more to know right!!!

 <!---
 palakhare/palakhare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.